Symphony No. 3 (Bernstein): Performance

 The symphony was first performed in Tel Aviv, Israel, on December 10, 1963, with Bernstein conducting the Israel Philharmonic Orchestra, Jennie Tourel (mezzo-soprano), Hanna Rovina (narrator) and the choruses under Abraham Kaplan.
 In this original version of the Kaddish Symphony, Bernstein specified that the narrator be female.
 The work was generally received with great enthusiasm in Israel.

 The American premiere of the work took place soon afterwards on the afternoon of January 31, 1964, in Boston with Charles Münch conducting the Boston Symphony Orchestra, the New England Conservatory Chorus and the Columbus Boychoir, again with Tourel (mezzo), but now with Bernstein's wife, Felicia Montealegre as narrator.
 The American reactions to the work were decidedly mixed, ranging from highly favorable to vitriolic.

 In 1977 Bernstein revised the symphony, saying: "I was not satisfied with the original (version).
 There was too much talk.
 The piece is ... (now) tighter and shorter."
 With the revision, Bernstein no longer specified the gender of the narrator, and recordings featuring both male and female narrators have been made.
 In the first recording below (which is of the original version for female narrator), the narrator was Bernstein's wife, Felicia Montealegre, whereas in the second and third recordings below (which were of the revised work), the narrators were men, Michael Wager and Willard White.

-The Kaddish Symphony was often narrated by Samuel Pisar until his death in 2015; he wrote a new text for it describing his experience with the Holocaust, when all of his family suffered, and most perished.
-Pisar wrote this version of the text for the Kaddish Symphony "in memory of Leonard Bernstein, a beloved friend."

 The first performance in France took place in 1994, and was carried out by the Formation Symphonique of the Chœur et Orchestre des Grandes Écoles with Mari Kobayashi as soloist and Michael Lonsdale as the narrator.

 In November 2017, Kaddish was performed in three concerts by the New York Philharmonic to commemorate Bernstein's 100th birthday at David Geffen Hall, with Tamara Wilson (soprano), Jeremy Irons (narrator), and Leonard Slatkin conducting.

 In 2003, after talks with Bernstein shortly before his death in 1990, Holocaust survivor Samuel Pisar added a new narration about his personal experiences and how his family suffered and were murdered in the Holocaust, and his subsequent struggle with his belief.
+Pisar wrote this version of the text for the Kaddish Symphony "in memory of Leonard Bernstein, a beloved friend".
 The Bernstein estate allowed this version to be used only with Samuel Pisar as recitator before his 2015 death.